JoseBritto/Shorty/README.md

-This is a WIP.
-Should be up and running in 1 or 2 weeks ;)
+This is still a WIP.

 A live demo is hosted at [https://shorty.britto.tech/](https://shorty.britto.tech) *(might be outdated sometimes.
 CD not yet setup)*